Badri (2001 film): Production

-Badri, produced by Sri Venkateswara Art Films, was announced in August 2000 and was slated to be the remake of the Telugu film Thammudu, starring Pawan Kalyan.
-Arun Prasad, who directed the original, reprises his role, as did the composer Ramana Gogula.
+Badri, produced by Sri Venkateswara Art Films, was announced in September 2000 after Vijay finished shooting for his previous blockbuster films such as Priyamanavale (2000) and Friends (2001), and it was slated to be the Tamil remake of the Telugu film Thammudu (1999) starring Pawan Kalyan.
+Thammudu itself was inspired by the 1979 American film Breaking Away.
+1992 Hindi film Jo Jeeta Wohi Sikandar was also inspired from the American film.

+P. A. Arun Prasad, who directed the original, reprises his role, as did the composer Ramana Gogula.
 Most of the other technicians were also taken from Tollywood.
 Art director G. K. hired 200 technicians to create a high tech complex in Vahini studios for the film.
 When first announced, it was reported that Vijay would essay dual lead roles, although this claim later proved to be untrue.
 Bhupinder Singh was also selected to reprise his role from the original version as Rohit, the antagonist.

 During the filming of a pivotal scene in the "Travelling Soldier" song, Vijay allowed a car to run over his fingers, and the shot was canned with three cameras, with the scene attracting media attention.
 Martial arts expert Shihan Hussaini helped with the production and features in the film in a guest appearance.
 Other scenes were shot at Amir Mahal in Chennai.

 The film teamed up with Coca-Cola for their publicity campaign after Vijay had signed on to the soft drink company as a brand ambassador.

-Release

-Badri released on 12 April 2001 and ran for 100 days in theatres.
-The Hindu reported that the film Badri clearly reveals the diligence and sincerity of Vijay.
-But would these alone make a film wholesome?" and that Monal "needs to work on her expressions".
-A reviewer from entertainment portal Ananda Vikatan rated the film 40 out of 100.
-Tamil Movies Cafe wrote "Badri moves at a fairly neat pace in the earlier part, lags a little later, and then picks up speed towards the end."

-The film became Vijay's 4th consecutive successful film, after Kushi (2000), Priyamaanavale (2000) and Friends (2001).

 Soundtrack

 The soundtrack of the film was composed by Ramana Gogula who composed for the original film and notably remains his first and only Tamil film he had worked so far.
 The lyrics were penned by Palani Bharathi.
+Three tunes from the original version were retained ("Travelling Solider", "Vayyari Bhama", "Pedavi Datani") while "Kalakalakudhu" is based on "Gunthalakidi" from Yuvaraju.
+Indiainfo wrote "On the whole the songs of the movie are quite good and it is worth a buy".